monome/docs/docs/modular/ansible/index.md

 Æarthsea can be used polyphonically, for up to four simultaneous outputs.
 It offers fine control over voice allocation.
 Holding the bottom-left function key - _voice allocation_ - offers configuration options.

-The left column represents voices used by the playback recorder.
+The left column represents voices used by the recorded pattern.
 The right column represents voices used by playing the keymap live.

 ![](images/grid_AE_voice_allocation.png)